 The ChromoTek RFP-Trap® is a ready to use affinity resin for immunoprecipitation (IP) of red fluorescent-fusion proteins like mCherry, dsRed, mRFP, and more.

 RFP-Trap consists of an anti-RFP Nanobody/ VHH coupled to agarose beads, magnetic agarose beads or solid magnetic particles.
-ChromoTek’s RFP-Trap is referenced in more than 100 scientific articles.
+ChromoTek’s RFP-Trap is referenced in about 300 scientific articles.

 mCherry, mRFP, mRFPruby, mPlum, tagRFP, mKate2 and many more RFP derivatives, see: